-New in 2016, NECWA in collaboration with Mass Audubon at Wellfleet Bay began a study on diamondback terrapins Malaclemys terrapin in the marshes of Marion and Wareham, MA.
+New in 2016, NECWA in collaboration with Mass Audubon at Wellfleet Bay began a study on Diamondback Terrapins Malaclemys terrapin in the marshes of Wareham, Marion, Mattapoisett and Pocasset, Massachusetts.

-In the spring of 2016, NECWA staff and interns walked the marshes of Aucoot and Cromesett, Marion, MA, in search of female terrapins coming up onto the beach to nest.
-The diamondback terrapin is the only brackish-water turtle in New England.
-In the late summer and early fall, NECWA is now actively looking for natural and predated nests to document the number of successful and predated nests in each marsh and to get a feel for the number of potential hatchings or new recruits in these areas.
+In the spring of 2016, NECWA staff and interns walked Aucoot Beach in Marion, and Cromeset Beach in, Wareham, in search of female terrapins coming up onto the beach to nest.
+The Diamondback Terrapin is the only brackish-water turtle that lives in the coastal marshes of New England.
+NECWA has now expanded our study on nesting females which is conducted from the end of May through mid-June.
+In late summer and early fall, NECWA also actively documents natural and predated nests in order to better understand the survivorship of hatchings (baby terrapins) or other new recruits in these areas.

 Become part of our Southcoast Terrapin Project by getting involved.
-If you see a diamondback terrapin on a beach or in the water, please report yout sightings below.
+If you see a Diamondback Terrapin on a beach or in the water, alive or dead, please report your sightings below.

-Like all other animals, terrestrial and aquatic, photo-identification techniques can be used to identify individuals.
-Since each terrapin has unique features and markings on their body, there is no need to mark or tag individual animals.
-Taking photographs of specific body features that vary from one individual turtle to the next allows researchers to identify individuals within a population.
+Like all other animals, terrestrial and aquatic, photo-identification techniques can be used to identify individuals within a population.
+Since each Diamondback Terrapin has unique features and markings on their skin and shell, there is no need to mark or tag individual animals.
+Taking photographs of specific body features allows researchers to create catalogs of individuals within a population.

-Southcoast Terrapin Project - Report your sightings of Diamondback Terrapins in southeastern MA, by submitting a Southcoast Terrapin Project Sighting Report Form.
+Southcoast Terrapin Project - Report your sightings of Diamondback Terrapins in southeastern MA, by submitting a Southcoast Diamondback Terrapin Form below.

-Volunteer with NECWA by becoming a member of our southcoast Terrapin team.
-Members are actively involved with walking the beaches as well as checking coastal waters for any Diamondback Terrapins.
+Volunteer with NECWA by becoming a member of our Southcoast Terrapin Team.
+Members are actively involved with walking beaches as well as checking coastal waters for observations of Diamondback Terrapins.

 Help support our efforts through your donations.
 Each donation helps NECWA to purchase the necessary equipment and supplies to support this research.